Kvitekvist/FUS/README.md

 **IMPORTANT:** Skyrim VR is very particular about controllers.
 Make absolutely sure Steam VR and your controllers are switched on *before* starting the game!

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/play%20fus.png?raw=true)

+### First Boot
+On your first boot, dont change any mods.
+Do NOT enable any ENB, ReShade or upscaler mod.
+Do not enable opencomposite.
+These are optional, but make sure the game boots without them first.
+Notes: DLAA and DLSS requires an RTX graphics cards.
+FSR works with any graphics card, but can cause a black box in the screen.
+See our discord for solution.
+Also, opencomposite crash the game if you use Virtual Desktop.
+Any time you make a change to mods in mod category 1.1 and 1.2 you need to clean up the root builder.
+Check the !root command in our discord for more information on this.

 ### First steps in the game